-(a) Certain amounts for fiscal years 2012, 2014, and 2017 have been reclassified and/or adjusted for comparability and/or to retroactively reflect accounting changes made during this period.
-Fiscal year 2012 was related to GASB 65, fiscal year 2014 was related to GASB 68, and fiscal year 2017 was related to GASB 75.
+(a) Certain amounts for fiscal years 2014 and 2017 have been reclassified and/or adjusted for comparability and/or to retroactively reflect accounting changes made during this period.
+Fiscal year 2014 was related to GASB 68 and fiscal year 2017 was related to GASB 75.